Mark Coleman: Personal life

 Coleman has two daughters, Mackenzie and Morgan, from his previous marriage.
 Coleman has a third daughter, Skylar, with his current partner Tina.

-He appeared in the documentary The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr alongside fellow fighter and former friend Mark Kerr.
+He appeared in the documentary The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr alongside fellow fighter and friend Mark Kerr.

 In June 2006, it was announced that Coleman was one of the new coaches in the International Fight League.
 However his team, the Columbus Razorclaws, were unable to get off the ground, and he was replaced as a coach by Frank Shamrock the following month.

 In 2018, Coleman revealed that he was one of the victims of Richard Strauss regarding the Ohio State University abuse scandal.

 In late 2020, Coleman reported that he suffered a heart attack due to a complete artery blockage, and underwent a surgery to have a stent installed.

 In an interview with Ariel Helwani in September 2021, Coleman revealed that Wes Sims persuaded him to participate in rehab due to a drinking problem.
 In the interview Coleman stated that multiple personal life issues contributed to the situation and also that he's been sober since the rehab.

 In March 2024, a house fire began at Coleman's parents' home in Toledo, Ohio.
 Coleman retrieved his parents, but his dog did not survive the fire.
 Coleman was hospitalized and put in critical condition due to smoke inhalation.